Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 Our worst, most overwhelming, and painful experiences can leave us feeling powerless and pessimistic.

-Strengthen Us
+Strengthens Us

-Deepen Us
+Deepens Us

-Connect Us
+Directs Us

-Connect Us
+Connects Us

-Connect Us
+Wisens Us

-We find we love what we are becoming even though we grieve for the "before times," and we can flourish even though parts of our life have felt overwhelming or beyond our capacity to cope.
+We might find we love what we are becoming even though we grieve for the "before times," and we can flourish even though parts of our life have felt overwhelming or beyond our capacity to cope.

 • New Possibilities.
-We may experience ideas about New Possibilities and opportunities in our lives, like pursuing a new goal, travelling, or being of service to others.
+We may experience ideas about new possibilities and opportunities in our lives, like pursuing a new goal, travelling, or being of service to others.

 • Appreciation of Life.
 We may experience greater appreciation of life as well as changes in our priorities, taking time to savor the small things and value what may have previously been taken for granted.